 If you are agreeable to the grade, your fur is entered into the sale.
 If you disagree with a grade, you can always request the opinion of a senior grader, or take that piece of fur back with you.

 If you're selling roots, they will be weighed; and deer horns will also be sorted into lots regarding to size.

 When all your items have been consigned, you will be asked to look over the consignment sheet to make sure all the information is correct, then you will sign the sheet.
 You are given a copy of the consignment sheet.

-Green fur (raw skinned or on the carcass) are consigned Sunday morning from 9-11am.
+Green fur (raw skinned or on the carcass) are consigned ONLY on Sunday morning from 9-11am.
 As with finished fur, you will first complete a consignment sheet.

 Green fur is not graded, and all your items are sold as one lot.
 Green fur remains on the porch outside the building.

 An Order of Sale sheet is provided after 11am on Sunday, which details all the lots available for sale.
 Only WV licensed fur buyers can purchase raw or finished fur.